Nhon Lam DC and adjunct professor of massage, Interview

 Mostly soft tissue work and few adjustments

-I was fascinated with Dr. Lam’s approach to treating his own patients.
-He does not do a lot of chiropractic adjustments in his own practice and used soft tissue work more frequently than other chiropractors I have known and worked with as a massage therapist, so I decided to pick his brain and find out why he was so unique.
+I was fascinated with Dr. Lam’s approach to treating his patients.
+He does not make a lot of chiropractic adjustments in his practice and used soft tissue work more frequently than other chiropractors I have known and worked with as a massage therapist, so I decided to pick his brain and find out why he was so unique.

 The first chiropractor in his family